aws-amplify/amplify-studio/markdown/tests/web/angular_step3.md

 cd myapp
 ```

 Install the Amplify CLI.
-The Amplify CLI is a command line toolchain that runs locally that communicates with your app backend.
+The Amplify CLI is a command line toolchain that runs locally in order to communicate with your app backend.
 ```
 :::AMPLIFY_INSTALL_COMMAND:::
 ```